Physician Scientist Training

 Eligible candidates must have an MD-PhD or an MD with a strong background in research.
 They must also meet eligibility requirements for the University of Utah's Internal Medicine Residency Training Program.

-Interested applicants must apply using the NRMP code 1732140C1 for the Categorical-Research Internal Medicine, but must use the Categorical Medicine NRMP code (1732140C0) for ranking, as PSTP residents are embedded within the categorical program.
-The application requirements for the PSTP are the same as for the categorical training program but the PSTP candidates must also submit the two following documents to firstname.lastname@example.org:
+Candidates should apply for both the PSTP (1732140C1) and the conventional categorical residency program (1732140C0).
+The application requirements for the PSTP are the same as for the categorical training program but the PSTP candidates must also submit the two following documents to email@example.com:

 - A letter outlining specific subspecialty of interest and the reason(s) for that subspecialty.